ReneSaenz/ContinuousDelivery_DockerAnsible/labs/project_setup/windows_project_setup.md

 We can now activate the virtual environment.

 First, in order to execute the _activate_ script, we need to relax powershell execution policy.
+_NOTE:_ This is very important because command `python manage.py runserver` will fail!

 ```
 c:\todobackend\Set-ExecutionPolicy AllSigned
 ```